Guidance

 Recommendations for research

 The Guideline Committee has made the following recommendations for research.
-The Committee's full set of research recommendations is detailed in the full guideline.
+The Committee's full set of recommendations for research are detailed in the full guideline.

 1 Serological testing in people who have IgA deficiency